 Skip to main content

-An Awareness of Mental Health
+The Importance of Mental Health Awareness

-An Awareness of Mental Health
+The Importance of Mental Health Awareness

 Mental Health at Sea

+The maritime industry is generally perceived to be a ‘man up’ environment where mental health issues are not widely discussed, understood, or acknowledged.
 Given the unique culture and working environment, it’s not surprising that mental health and suicide are serious issues within certain maritime occupations.

 Poor Understanding of Mental Health Issues